-Tuberculosis test
+- Tuberculosis test must be completed in the first two months of employment

-Current signed doctor's authorization
+- Criminal Record Check

-Criminal Record Check
+- Valid First Aid including C.P.R. certification

-Valid First Aid including C.P.R. certification
+- Driver's Abstract when applicable

-Driver's Abstract
+- Proof of full vaccination for Covid-19

 Panel interviews are coordinated by Human Resources.
 The Human Resource Director coordinates the interview panel for manager positions and other excluded positions.
 The panel members consult to make a recommendation to hire/not hire.